apache/incubator-pegasus-website/_overview/en/onebox.md

 ./run.sh list_onebox
 ```

 If you see 3 MetaServer and 3 ReplicaServer processes, congratulations, you've successfully launched it.
-Otherwise, check the logs and core files in the```./onebox```folder and report any errors to us via a pull request.
-For example, if the replica1 process is missing, find the core file in```onebox/replica1```(assuming ulimit allows core file generation) and the log files in```onebox/replica1/data/log```.
+Otherwise, check the logs and core files in the `./onebox`
+ folder and report any errors to us via a pull request.
+For example, if the replica1 process is missing, find the core file in `onebox/replica1` (assuming ulimit allows core file generation), the log files in `onebox/replica1/data/log` and the standard error output in `onebox/replica1/result`.

 To stop the onebox cluster:
 ```bash